Blog

 honey pricinglocal honey

-8-Frame vs 10-Frame Hives in Commercial Beekeeping
+8-Frame vs. 10-Frame Hives (Why Commercial Operations Started Switching)

 Beekeeping equipment

-8-Frame vs 10-Frame Hives in Commercial Beekeeping
+8-Frame vs. 10-Frame Hives (Why Commercial Operations Started Switching)

 A full 10-frame deep weighs 80+ pounds.
 An 8-frame weighs 60.
 That weight gap is driving a quiet shift in commercial operations, especially as beekeepers age.